hocinebib/PisaPy/README.md

 ```
 ### Others :
 selenium requires [geckodriver](https://github.com/mozilla/geckodriver/releases) for firefox, check this [link](https://selenium-python.readthedocs.io/installation.html#drivers) for the other browsers.
-[Naccess](http://www.bioinf.manchester.ac.uk/naccess/nacwelcome.html) is also required if you want to get the accessibility
+[Naccess](http://www.bioinf.manchester.ac.uk/naccess/nacwelcome.html) is also needed if you want to get the accessibility (note that this part is not required as the accessibility files given by pisa are also being downloaded)

 ### Script files :